 All Prague-lovers will, however, undoubtingly enjoy this (mostly) black and white movie’s visual beauty and the incredible shots of Prague’s landmark sites, like the Charles bridge or Prague castle.
 Some scenes were also shot in the Barrandov studios.

 The famous saga starring Kate Beckinsale as a half-vampire, half-femme fatale has a few scenes shot in several locations in the Czech Republic: in the city of Prague – for some car chases for instance – in the Barrandov studios and in other Czech cities.

 For those who were lucky enough to visit České Budějovice, you’ll probably recognize the Hluboká castle being used as the Eastern Coven’s hideout.
 One can only admire the talent needed to turn this fairy-tale looking aristocratic residence into a gloomy vampire’s lare.

-If you want to stay tuned to all the most recent news about Prague’s cinema scene and learn about the movies currently shooting in the city, be sure to visit The Prague Reporter.
+If you want to stay tuned to all the most recent news about Prague’s cinema scene and learn about the movies shot or currently shooting in the Czech Republic, be sure to visit The Prague Reporter.